 Looking at the current scenario, it is not complicated to imagine what the future of the industry will be like after the digital revolution.
 At first glance, they can be classified into two categories:

 With large highly specialized and optimized plants, with advanced process control using thousands of sensors that provide online data processed by highly sophisticated tools for decision-making.
 Located in large industrial areas outside cities and highly interconnected with the industrial ecosystem.
 These parks or industrial areas will require great infrastructure and perfect logistics to deliver the final products to remote locations.

 A new category

-Immersed as we are in this new and fourth industrial revolution, it is worth reviewing the advantages of Industry 4.0, which has them and are very numerous:
+Immersed as we are in this new and fourth industrial revolution, it is worth reviewing the advantages of IoT and Industry 4.0, which has them and are very numerous:

 - More purified, repetitive processes are obtained without errors or alterations.
 Thus we get uninterrupted manufacturing that is available 24 hours a day.
 A notable advantage for highly seasonal companies, for example.

 - Quality levels are optimized.
 Process automation allows greater precision in weights, measurements, and mixtures.
 Moreover, dead times and interruptions are avoided.

 - Obviously, the greater the efficiency, the greater the cost savings.
 Automated processes require less personnel, fewer errors and greater energy efficiency, raw materials, etc.

 - For the staff engaged in each method, greater safety is accomplished.
 This point is especially important for work at high temperatures, with heavyweights or in hazardous environments.